 The Boise Open professional golf tournament has been played at Hillcrest Country Club since 1990 as part of the Korn Ferry Tour.
 The Open has been part of the Korn Ferry Tour Finals since 2016.

-High school sports are overseen by the Idaho High School Activities Association (2016, Meridian's Michael Slagowski ran 800 meters in 1:48.70.
-That is one of the 35 fastest 800-meter times ever run by a high school boy in the United States.[121]
+High school sports are overseen by the Idaho High School Activities Association (2016, Meridian's Michael Slagowski ran 800 meters in 1:48.70, one of the 35 fastest times ever run by a high school boy in the United States.[121]

-The 1980 film Bronco Billy filmed in Boise, Idaho for two months.[122]
-The 1985 film Pale Rider was primarily filmed in the Boulder Mountains and the Sawtooth National Recreation Area in central Idaho, just north of Sun Valley.[123]
+The 1980 movie Bronco Billy was filmed in Boise for two months.[122]
+Pale Rider (was primarily filmed in the Boulder Mountains and the Sawtooth National Recreation Area in central Idaho, just north of Sun Valley.[123]
 River Phoenix and Keanu Reeves starred in the 1991 movie My Own Private Idaho, portions of which take place in Idaho.[124][125]
-The 1997 film Dante's Peak was shot on location in Wallace, Idaho.[126]
-The 2004 cult film Napoleon Dynamite takes place in Preston, Idaho; the film's director, Jared Hess, attended Preston High School.[127]
+The 1997 film Dante's Peak was shot on location in Wallace.[126]
+The 2004 cult film Napoleon Dynamite takes place in Preston; the film's director, Jared Hess, attended Preston High School.[127]